Oats Street railway station: Services

 Armadale and Thornlie line trains stopped at Oats Street station, making it a transfer point between the two lines.
 These services formed part of the Transperth system and were operated by the PTA.
 The Armadale line operated between Perth station and Armadale station along the South Western Railway.
 The Thornlie line operated between Perth station and Thornlie station, branching off at Kenwick.

 Thornlie line trains stopped at all stations between Cannington and Claisebrook stations, whereas Armadale line trains generally skipped all stations between Cannington and Claisebrook stations.
 The Armadale line had 15 minute headways all week, with three extra trains during peak hour.
 Frequency at night was every half an hour.
 The Thornlie line had 15 minute headways from Monday to Saturday, dropping to every half an hour on Sundays and at night.
 Service hours were between approximately 5 am and midnight, extending to 2 am on Saturday and Sunday mornings.

 Bus routes

-Six regular bus routes went to Oats Street station.
-Route 37 went between Oats Street station and Airport Central station via Belmont.
-Routes 282 and 283 went between Elizabeth Quay bus station in the Perth central business district to Kalamunda bus station via Oats Street station.
-Route 285 went between Oats Street station and Kewdale.
-Routes 999 and 998, also known as the CircleRoute, travel in a loop around Perth, and linked Oats Street station to Curtin University bus station and Belmont.
-During the temporary closure, bus services have bypassed Oats Street station.
-Rail replacement bus services service bus stops on Shepperton Road.
+Seven regular bus routes serve Oats Street station.
+Route 37 runs to Airport Central station via Belmont.
+Route 176 runs to Elizabeth Quay bus station.
+Routes 282 and 283 run to Kalamunda bus station.
+Route 285 runs to Kewdale.
+Routes 999 and 998, also known as the CircleRoute, travel in a loop around Perth, and link Oats Street station to Curtin University bus station and Belmont.

 In the 2013–14 financial year, Oats Street station had 704,498 boardings, making it the third most used station on the Armadale and Thornlie lines, below Cannington and Perth stations.
 In 2019, the station had an average of 1,766 boardings per weekday.
 This is expected to rise to 3,916 boardings per weekday in 2031.